 This website is designed to enable Bradwell's parishioners to find out what is going on in their village, and to provide information to anyone with an interest in the area.
 Bradwell Parish Council has responsibility for a number of amenities within the village, and will make representations to the Borough Council, County Council, Police and others to secure improvements to services within the village.

 The council's committees, sub-committees and groups meet at other times, normally on other Tuesday evenings.
 For further details, please click 'council, committees, sub-committees and groups', third of list of 'quick links', at the top right of this page.
-Watch the noticeboards (on outside wall of Leo Coles Pavilion; on outside wall of brick bus shelter opposite the Sun Inn, Beccles Road; on the junction of,Beccles Road and Crab Lane, near the Arches public house car park; Mill Lane, near junction with Willow Avenue; inside Mill Lane Centre; inside Bradwell Community Library) for details of forthcoming meetings and other community information.
+Watch the noticeboards (on outside wall of Leo Coles Pavilion; on outside wall of brick bus shelter opposite the Sun Inn, Beccles Road; on the junction of,Beccles Road and Crab Lane, near the former Arches public house car park; Mill Lane, near junction with Willow Avenue; inside Mill Lane Centre; inside Bradwell Community Library) for details of forthcoming meetings and other community information.

 You can also find agendas for any meetings happening within the next few days, nearly all of which are open for the public to attend, on this website - click 'rminutes and agendas' (bottom but one of list of 'quick links' at the top right of this page), then further 'minutes and agendas' link, then any 'agendas' heading where a file is shown.
 You can also find minutes for council and committee meetings which have taken place over the last twelve months within this sub-section of the site.